Rouz1130/Calorie-Tracker-Angular/README.md

 ## Description

-A remake of a project that I created with the relase of Angular 2 in 2016.
+A remake of a project that I created with the release of Angular 2 in 2016.
 This version is done in Angular 5 with heavy focus on Angular Material.
 Users are able to log their daily meals, including details pertaning to thier meal.
 You may assume foods being logged are for a single day (you are not required to keep track of multiple days' meals).

 ## Setup/Installation Requirements